merantix-momentum/acip/README.md

 This is the central entrypoint to run the ACIP algorithm from our [paper](https://arxiv.org/abs/2502.01717), see there for more conceptual details.
 For this particular entrypoint, the following options of the [acip sub-config](#acip-config) are important:
-- `acip.stop_ratio`: Compression ratio at which to stop ACIP.
+- `acip.stop_ratio`: Size ratio at which to stop ACIP.
 - `acip.post_tune_steps`: How many steps to continue optimizing the adapters after ACIP stopped.
 - `acip.lr`: Global learning rate for AdamW to tune the mask parameters and adapters.
-- `acip.test_ratios`: Compression ratios at which to [benchmark](config/training/benchmarking/default.yaml) the final ACIP model.
+- `acip.test_ratios`: Size ratios at which to [benchmark](config/training/benchmarking/default.yaml) the final ACIP model.
 These results will be also save to the output directory.
 - `acip.quantize_weights`: If true, the U and V weights of the SVD parametrization will be quantized according to a [quantization config](config/model/model_factory/acip_config/weight_quantization/bnb_4bit_fp4.yaml).
 - The [ACIP regularization parameter scheduler](acip/training/acip.py) can be controlled through `reg_scheduler_start_weight`, `reg_scheduler_update_every`, and `reg_scheduler_update_factor`.
 - `acip.save.path`: Where to save the final ACIP model.
 Defaults to `<run.path>/model`.